wp-plugins/simple-subscribe/readme.txt

 After that it's simple code, just to show working example of that logic, you can copy and paste this code or change, amend, whatever you wish to do.

+== Frequently Asked Questions ==

+= It requires PHP 5.3 and I don't have that =
+Well this one is a no-go unfortunately.
+Just upgrade, or change provider or use a differnt plugin ;).

+= It doesn't work they way I wanted it to =
+Yes, in that case just deactivate and unstinall the plugin.

 == Upgrade Notice ==

+= 1.1.4.3 =
+* Older PHP failsafe message - preventing PHP error failure on installations with PHP lower than 5.3.1

 = 1.1.4.2 =
 * Better e-mail handeling. (memorywise)